DevilMedlar/python-recall-training/rules.md

 ## Rule 0 - Read the damn rules before tutoring

-Before teaching, grading, unlocking a challenge, or claiming progress, ChatGPT MUST:
+Before teaching, grading, unlocking a challenge, or claiming progress, the Senpai MUST:

 1. Read `README.md`.
 2. Read this `rules.md`.
 3. Inspect the current repository state.
 4. Read the active stage/challenge prompt if one exists.
-5. Fetch Daddy's current committed work before grading it.
+5. Read Daddy's current learner work from the workspace or repository before grading it.

 If Daddy says things such as: